Audiences give you control over which users are included in a rollout or experiment and have access to your features.

 Optimizely supports several match comparison operations that you can use in audience conditions:

-The only match type that is compatible with SDK version releases before March 2019.
+The only match type that is compatible with the SDK version released before March 2019.

 Pre-3.0.0 releases for most major SDKs is